YottaDB/YDBDoc/MessageRecovery/errors.rst

 INSUFFSUBS
 ---------------------

-INSUFFSUBS, Return subscript array for an API call too small.
+INSUFFSUBS, Return subscript array for xxxx call too small - needs at least yyyy entries for this call

 Run Time Error: This indicates that the return subscript array needs more entries for the ydb_node_next_s() or ydb_node_previous_s() SimpleAPI call than is currently allocated (specified by the input/output parameter \*ret_subs_used).
 In this case \*ret_subs_used is set to the needed entries.